ElianFabian/di-android-task-project/README.md

 - Edit them.
 - Delete them.
 - Undo (get back one by one the deleted tasks).
-- Mark them as completed.
+- Check them.
-- Unmark them all and make them visible again in the task list.
+- Uncheck them all and make them visible again in the task list.
 - Sort them alphabetically and in reverse order.

 <br>